SOBotics/SOCVFinder/SOCVDBService/dev/metaCommentClassify.md

 it seems fairly clear that these should be flagged as "offensive" or "non-constructive".
 However the comments above are a selection of comments with a declined non-constructive flags, comments by high-rep users and one is a comment from a moderator (later edited to be less offensive).

 ***Should such comments be included in the "bad feed" of a classifier or not?
-Do we want such comments to be considered by an automatic system looking for rudeness?***
+Do we want to hunt down such comments by an automatic system looking for rudeness?***

 Whether 'tis nobler in the mind to suffer<br/>
 The slings and arrows of outrageous comments,<br/>